limina1/indextr-client/README.md

 Make sure that you have [Node.js](https://nodejs.org/en/download/package-manager) installed.

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`) -- make sure to use an independent shell for this step, and not a terminal embedded in an IDE --, start a development server:

 ```bash
 npm run dev